-Ukrainian Anti-Gay Right Stirs Flap Over Eurovision 'Diversity' Rainbow
+Ukrainian anti-gay right stirs flap over Eurovision 'diversity' rainbow

 The transformation of a Soviet-era monument in Kiev into "the world's largest man-made rainbow" was meant to trumpet Ukraine's willingness to celebrate diversity as it hosts the upcoming Eurovision Song Contest.
-Instead, a dispute with far-right groups over the decision to color in the arch has highlighted a prevalence of homophobic attitudes despite the Western-backed government's pledge to promote LGBT rights.
+A Soviet monument, "Arch of the Friendship of Nations", painted with rainbow colours, in celebration of diversity ahead of the Eurovision Song Contest, is seen in central Kiev, Ukraine May 4, 2017.

 Discussions